himpan1998/Order-Management-System/README.md

 I have included almost all the requirements mentioned.
 It took 3.5 hours to implement all features including testing.

 # Security Measures:
-- <Used Sequelize ORM/>: To improve database security by avoiding the possibility of SQL Injection Attacks.
+- Used Sequelize ORM: To improve database security by avoiding the possibility of SQL Injection Attacks.